Key takeaways

 4. Rider

 A rider is a detailed addition that attaches specific conditions or clarifications to an existing agreement.
-It is especially common in publishing, insurance, and entertainment, where contracts often include layered obligations or exceptions.
+It's especially common in publishing, insurance, and entertainment, where contracts often include layered obligations or exceptions.

 5. Side letters